zabbix/zabbix/src/go/plugins/redis/README.md

 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-### Authentication
+### Configuring connection
-The plugin can authenticate using password specified as a key's param or within named sessions.
+A connection can be configured using either keys' parameters or named sessions.

+*Notes*:
+* It is not possible to mix configuration using named sessions and keys' parameters simultaneously.
+* You can leave any connection parameter empty, a default hard-coded value will be used in the such case.
-Embedded URI credentials (userinfo) will be ignored.
+* Embedded URI credentials (userinfo) are forbidden and will be ignored.
+So, you can't pass the credentials by this:

+      redis.ping[tcp://user:password@127.0.0.1] — WRONG

+  The correct way is:

+      redis.ping[tcp://127.0.0.1,password]

+* The only supported network schemas for a URI are "tcp" and "unix".
+Examples of valid URIs:
+    - tcp://127.0.0.1:6379
+    - tcp://localhost
+    - localhost
+    - unix:/var/run/redis.sock
+    - /var/run/redis.sock

+#### Using keys' parameters
+The common parameters for all keys are: [ConnString][,Password]
+Where ConnString can be either a URI or a session name.
+ConnString will be treated as a URI if no session with the given name is found.
+If you use ConnString as a session name, just skip the rest of the connection parameters.

-#### Named sessions
+#### Using named sessions
 Named sessions allow you to define specific parameters for each Redis instance.
 Currently, there are only two supported
-parameters: Uri and password.
-It's a little bit more secure way to store credentials than item's keys or macros.
+parameters: Uri and Password.
+It's a bit more secure way to store credentials compared to item keys or macros.

-E.g: if you have two instances: "Redis1" and "Redis2", you need to add these options to your agent's config:
+E.g: suppose you have two Redis instances: "Prod" and "Test".

-    Plugins.Redis.Sessions.Redis1.Uri=tcp://127.0.0.1:6379
-    Plugins.Redis.Sessions.Redis1.Password=<PasswordForRedis1>
-    Plugins.Redis.Sessions.Redis2.Uri=tcp://127.0.0.1:6380
-    Plugins.Redis.Sessions.Redis2.Password=<PasswordForRedis2>
+You should add the following options to the agent configuration file:

+    Plugins.Redis.Sessions.Prod.Uri=tcp://192.168.1.1:6379
+    Plugins.Redis.Sessions.Prod.Password=<PasswordForProd>

+    Plugins.Redis.Sessions.Test.Uri=tcp://192.168.0.1:6379
+    Plugins.Redis.Sessions.Test.Password=<PasswordForTest>

-Then you will be able to use these names as a connStrings in keys instead of URIs, e.g:
+Then you will be able to use these names as the 1st parameter (ConnString) in keys instead of URIs, e.g:

-    redis.info[Redis1]
-    redis.info[Redis2]

-### Parameters priority
-There are 4 levels of parameters overwriting:
-1. Hardcoded default values →
-2. 1st level config params (Plugins.Redis.\<parameter\>) →
-3. Named sessions (Plugins.Redis.Sessions.\<sessionName\>.\<parameter\>) →
-4. Items' key params.
+    redis.ping[Prod]
+    redis.ping[Test]

+*Note*: sessions names are case-sensitive.

 ## Supported keys

-**redis.ping[connString][,password]** — Tests if a connection is alive or not.
+**redis.config[\<commonParams\>[,pattern]]** — Gets a configuration parameters of a Redis instance matching pattern.
+*Params:*
+pattern — Glob-style pattern.
+The default value is "*".
 *Returns:*
-- "1" if a connection is alive.
-- "0" if a connection is broken (if there is any error presented including AUTH and configuration issues).
+- JSON if a glob-style pattern is specified.

-**redis.slowlog.count[connString][,password]** — Returns the number of slow log entries since Redis was started.
+- Single value if a pattern did not contain any wildcard character.

-**redis.info[connString][,password][,section]** — Returns an output of the INFO command serialized to JSON.
+**redis.info[\<commonParams\>[,section]]** — Returns an output of the INFO command serialized to JSON.
 *Params:*
 section — Section of information.
 The default section name is "default".

-**redis.config[connString][,password][,pattern]** — Gets a configuration parameters of a Redis instance matching pattern.
-*Params:*
-pattern — Glob-style pattern.
-The default value is "*".
+**redis.ping[\<commonParams\>]** — Tests if a connection is alive or not.
 *Returns:*
-- JSON if a glob-style pattern was used.
-- Single value if a pattern did not contain any wildcard character.
+- "1" if a connection is alive.
+- "0" if a connection is broken (if there is any error presented including AUTH and configuration issues).

+**redis.slowlog.count[\<commonParams\>]** — Returns the number of slow log entries since Redis was started.

 ## Troubleshooting
-The plugin uses Zabbix Agent's logs.
-You can increase a debug level of Zabbix Agent if you need more information about what is happening.
+The plugin uses Zabbix agent's logs.
+You can increase debugging level of Zabbix Agent if you need more details about what is happening.